Customer experience group founder Triona Mullane named EY emerging entrepreneur

 Madme Technologies boss scoops award at EY Entrepreneur of the Year awards

-Triona Mullane: winner in the emerging category at the EY Entrepreneur of the Year awards
+Triona Mullane of Madme Technologies and winner in the emerging category at the EY Entrepreneur of the Year awards.
+Photograph: Maxwells

 Triona Mullane, the founder and chief executive of customer experience platform Madme Technologies, has won top prize in the emerging category at the EY Entrepreneur of the Year awards.